List of American Girl characters: Courtney Moore

-Courtney Moore is the seventeenth historical character and the first new character released after the discontinuation of the BeForever line.
-She is a ten-year-old girl who lives in a fictional city of Orange Valley, California in 1986 along with her two best friends.
+Courtney Moore (born February 12, 1976) is the seventeenth historical character and the first new character released after the discontinuation of the BeForever line.
+She is a nine-year-old girl who lives in a fictional city of Orange Valley, California in 1986 (the year that American Girl was founded) along with her two best friends.
 Courtney enjoys hanging out at the mall, the restaurant, school, and the arcade, where she is a top scorer in Pac Man.
-The Courtney doll is styled in an '80s outfit and comes with other items from the '80s, including Care Bears pajamas, a Caboodles case, and a mini Pac Man arcade game.
-Courtney also came with their own music video for their release date in 2020.
+The Courtney doll is styled in an '80s outfit and comes with other items from the '80s, including Care Bears pajamas, a Caboodles case, a Walkman, miniature Lisa Frank "like" school supplies, belt bag, and a mini Pac Man arcade game.
+Courtney also came with her own music video for her release date on September 15, 2020.

+Isabel Hoffman

+Isabel Hoffman (born May 22, 1990) is the twentieth historical character representing the turn of the millennium to the early 2000s.
+She is a nine-year-old girl who lives in Seattle, Washington, with her fraternal twin sister Nicki Hoffman.
+Isabel Jane Hoffman was born on May 22, 1990, to Robin and Dave Hoffman.
+Isabel was released in 2023 along with her twin sister Nicki Hoffman.

+Nicki Hoffman

+Nicki Hoffman (born May 22, 1990) is the nineteenth historical character representing the turn of the millennium to the early 2000s.
+She is a nine-year-old girl who lives in Seattle, Washington, with her fraternal twin sister Isabel Hoffman.
+Nicki Pearl Hoffman was born on May 22, 1990, to Robin and Dave Hoffman.
+Nicki was released in 2023 along with her twin sister Isabel Hoffman.

 Contemporary characters

 Introduced in 2017, the Contemporary Characters line features characters and stories set in the present day, but unlike the limited edition Girl of the Year dolls, they are available for at least a few years before being discontinued.
 The line also marks the introduction of an 18-inch boy doll in the American Girl series, although the Bitty Baby and Bitty Twin lines have had boy dolls in their respective collections.